ProGraphics/prostyle.io/pages/documentation/concepts.md

 _Animation_ is the [changing of properties](/docs/properties/#animation) over time using [scripts](#){:data-toc="scripts"}.
 Multiple scripts may run concurrently within a [step](#){:data-toc="steps"}, and the steps are sequenced into a _timeline_.

 ### Timeline
-After reading the [JSON](#){:data-toc="json"}, Pro Motion inserts the required HTML and SVG into the web page, and sequences the [scripts](#){:data-toc="scripts"} into a _timeline_.
+After reading the [JSON](#){:data-toc="json"}, ProStyle inserts the required HTML and SVG into the web page, and sequences the [scripts](#){:data-toc="scripts"} into a _timeline_.
 Think of the timeline like a movie player.
 It is linear.
 The player will play from beginning to end, and the playhead can be seeked to any time as needed.

 <p><div class="row">
 <div class="medium-8 medium-centered large-6 columns">